conkip/Wordle-Project/README.md

 # Wordle-Project
 Wordle in Java based on the New York Times game.
 Made as a group project in CSC 335 Object-Oriented Programming.
-Currently, the program has an error with JavaFX because I tried to transfer over the files, but the code ran perfectly before and I am working on a fix.
-The code is still available to look at.

-I had to use Git (in a different repository, I just transferred it here to show) and Scrum to communicate with three other team members.
+Used Git (in a different repository, I just transferred it here to show) and Scrum to communicate with three other team members.

 There were several classes I wrote and maintained.

-The project gave me very good experience with coding in a team, applying several object-oriented design patterns like model-view-controller design, testing code with JUnit, and making graphics with JavaFX.
+This project gave good experience with coding in a team, applying several object-oriented design patterns like model-view-controller design, testing code with JUnit, and making graphics with JavaFX.

-I also got good experience working on much of the design, backend, and front end.
+Also, got experience working on much of the design, backend, and front end.

 It may seem simple, just being a wordle game, but there are a lot of features and functionality added to it.

 I worked on many of the original ideas for the design and structure, as well as making the class and sequence diagrams.

-This was a team project, but I took much of the lead in SCRUM and I put in some extra hours/ implemented a lot more features on this project because I wanted to see my vision come to fruition (making it look as close as possible to the real New York Times Wordle) and I enjoyed doing it.
-My group was great and did their parts well.

 I was primarily responsible for:
   • Letter class (the basis for how the whole thing worked, the letters make up the keyboard and display where the words pop up)